Nap0814/Fantasy-Football-Analysis_Website/README.md

 ### Feature Engineering

-To better capture the underlying patterns in the data and enhance the model's ability to predict player ranks, I introduced several new features that reflect domain-specific football knowledge and the data generating process:
+To better capture the underlying patterns in the data and enhance the model's ability to predict player ranks, we introduced several new features:

-- **Total_TD**: Aggregates touchdowns from passing, rushing, and receiving, giving a more holistic view of a player's scoring impact.
+- **Total_TD**: Total Touchdown summing from each category, rushing, passing etc.
-- **Touches**: Combines rushing attempts and receptions.
-Touches reflect usage and opportunity, which are crucial for fantasy production.
+- **Touches**: Combines rushing attempts and receptions which are crucial for fantasy production.
 - **YardsPerTouch**: Measures efficiency per opportunity.
 High efficiency often correlates with better fantasy output and can help differentiate players with similar usage levels.
 - **CatchRate**: Reflects how often a player successfully catches a target.
 Particularly useful for receivers and tight ends.
 - **TD_PG, RecYards_PG, RushYards_PG**: Normalizing stats per game accounts for variability in games played, which is especially important due to injuries or mid-season trades.